Understanding Jig & Fixture Design, Construction, and Equipment

 Figure 4-4.
 Square pallet tooling plates are available for all horizontal machining centers with standard square pallets.

-Rectangular Pallet Tooling Plates.
-Similar to square pallet tooling plates, except made for rectangular machining-center pallets 320 x 400mm, 400 x 500mm, 500 x 630mm, and 630 x 800mm.
-Figure 4-5 shows this type, and how it can also be mounted on a square pallet by adding a spacer.
+Rectangular Pallet Tooling Plates: This plate type is similar to square pallet tooling plates, except they are made for rectangular machining center pallets in various sizes, including 320 x 400mm, 400 x 500mm, 500 x 630mm, and 630 x 800mm.
+Figure 4-5 shows how this type can also be mounted on a square pallet by adding a spacer.

-Platform Tooling Plates.
-Platform tooling plates are a variation of the square tooling plate.
-These plates are specifically designed for a mounting surface that must be elevated off the machine-tool table.
-As shown in Figure 4-6, the raised mounting surface permits easier access to the workpiece with horizontal machining centers.
-The added height provides the necessary clearance for the machine-tool spindle.
-The design also eliminates the dead space between the machine-tool table and the minimum operating height of the spindle.
+Platform Tooling Plates: Platform tooling plates are a variation of the square tooling plates designed explicitly for a mounting surface that is elevated off the machine-tool table.
+Figure 4-6 shows that the raised mounting surface permits more straightforward access to the workpiece with horizontal machining centers.
+The added height provides the necessary clearance for the machine-tool spindle, eliminating the dead space between the machine-tool table and the minimum operating height of the spindle.

-Added height is also beneficial when machining short parts on a vertical machining center to avoid Z-axis limit errors.
-Platform tooling plates come in three sizes for 500mm, 630mm, and 800mm pallets.
-Platform tooling plates are made of ASTM Class 45 cast iron.
+The added height is also beneficial when machining short parts on a vertical center to avoid Z-axis limit errors.
+Platform tooling plates come in three sizes, fitting 500mm, 630mm, and 800mm pallets.
+Platform tooling plates are also made of ASTM Class 45 cast iron.

 Figure 4-6.
 Platform tooling plates provide a raised horizontal mounting surface for easier workpiece access on horizontal machining centers.

-Angle Tooling Plates.
-The angle tooling plates, Figure 4-7, are another useful tooling plate.
-These vertical plates allow mounting a large part approximately on the pallet’s centerline.
-These plates are made to fit machining-center pallets 400mm, 500mm, 630mm, and 800mm square.
-Angle tooling plates are made from ASTM Class 45 cast iron.
+Angle Tooling Plates: The angle tooling plates, seen in Figure 4-7, are vertical plates that facilitate mounting a large part approximately on the pallet's centerline.
+These plates are made to fit machining-center pallets that are 400mm, 500mm, 630mm, and 800mm square.
+Like the other tooling plates we've explored, angle tooling plates are made from ASTM Class 45 cast iron.

 Figure 4-7.
-Angle tooling plates provide a vertical mounting surface on horizontal machining centers, ideal for extremely large parts.
+Angle tooling plates provide a vertical mounting surface on horizontal machining centers, which is ideal for extensive parts.

 Tooling Blocks

-Tooling blocks are often used on horizontal machining centers.
-The most-common tooling blocks are the two-sided and four-sided styles.
-These blocks work both for mounting workpieces directly, or for mounting other workholders.
-All working faces are accurately finish mac hined to tight tolerances, and qualified to the base.
+Tooling blocks are often used on horizontal machining centers, with the most common types being two-sided or four-sided.
+These blocks work directly for mounting workpieces or other workholders, ensuring all working faces are accurately finished, machined to tight tolerances and qualified to the base.

-Dual mounting capability, Figure 4-8, allows both JIS mounting (locating from two reference edges) and DIN mounting (locating from center and radial holes).
+Figure 4-8 shows that their dual mounting capability facilitates both JIS mounting (locating from two reference edges) and DIN mounting (locating from the center and radial holes).

 Figure 4-8.
-Tooling blocks can be located either using two reference edges (JIS standard) or using center and radial holes (DIN standard).
+Tooling blocks can be located using either two reference edges (JIS standard) or center and radial holes (DIN standard).

 Figure 4-9.
 Two-sided tooling blocks have two identical wide mounting surfaces for fixturing large parts.

-Four-Sided Tooling Blocks.
-The four-sided tooling block, Figure 4-10, mounts workpieces or workholders on four identical sides.
-Four-sided tooling blocks, with their four working surfaces, are typically chosen to maximize production.
-These tooling blocks are available in five different pallet sizes: 320mm, 400mm, 500mm, 630mm, and 800mm.
+Four-Sided Tooling Blocks: Four-sided tooling blocks mount workpieces or workholders on four identical sides.
+Because they feature four working surfaces, four-sided tooling blocks are typically chosen to maximize production.
+These tooling blocks are available in five pallet sizes: 320mm, 400mm, 500mm, 630mm, and 800mm.

 Figure 4-10.
 Four-sided tooling blocks have four identical mounting surfaces for fixturing medium-size parts.